Sujay-kumar/acceptenceTesting/README.md

     $ npm run test

-### Both application and test scenario runs with one cammand
+### Both application and test scenario runs with one same cammand